should i opt out of ai resume screening

 3. Results

-Get your score, see your strongest points, and find gaps that might hold you back.
+You get your score, see your strongest points, and find the gaps that might hold you back.

 Frequently Asked Questions